h01ger/piuparts/README_server.txt

 hosts.

 There is one central machine, the master, and any number of slave machines.
-Each slave machine connects to the master, via ssh, and runs the piuparts-master program to report results of packages it has tested already, and to get more work.
+Each piuparts-slave instance connects to the master, via ssh, and runs the piuparts-master program to report results of packages it has tested already, and to get more work.

 To set this up for yourself, the following steps should suffice:

 .
-Pick a machine to run the master.
+Pick a machine for running the piuparts master.
 It cannot be a chroot, but basically any real (or properly virtualized) Debian system is good enough.
 .
 Install the package piuparts-master on it.
 .
-Create an account for the master (the package creates piupartsm).
+Create an account for the master, if you install the piuparts-master package it will automatically create a piupartsm user for you.
 .
 Configure '/etc/piuparts/piuparts.conf' appropriately.

 .
-Pick one or more slaves to run the slave.
-You can use the machine running the master also as a slave.
-Etch is fine, it can even be in a chroot.
+Pick one or more machines for running one or several piuparts slaves.
+You can use the machine which is running the master also for running a slave.
+ It's also perfectly ok to run several slaves on a multi-core machine which has lots of IO available.
 .
 Install the package piuparts-slave on it.
 .
 Configure '/etc/piuparts/piuparts.conf' appropriately - if master
  and slave share the machine, they also share the config file.
 .
 Create an account for the slave.
 This must be different from the master account.
-(The package creates piupartss.)
+The piuparts-slave package will create a piupartss user on installation.
 .
 Create an ssh keypair for the slave.
 No passphrase.
 .
 Add the slave's public key to the master's '.ssh/authorized_keys' The key should be restricted to only allow running 'piuparts-master' by prefixing it with 'command="/usr/share/piuparts/piuparts-master",no-pty,no-port-forwarding' .
 Configure sudo to allow the slave account to run '/usr/sbin/piuparts' as root without password.
 There are examples provided in /usr/share/doc/piuparts-(master|slave)/examples/.
 .
 Run '/usr/bin/piuparts-slave-run' and 'piuparts-slave-join' to actually let the slave(s) run and to join their sessions.